EvanFrameX/Neddism/README.md

 4. Continuously refine the philosophy through practice and dialogue

 ### **Final Principle**
-> "Neddism is not a destination but a direction—a compass pointing toward greater liberty through greater responsibility, toward stronger community through stronger individuals, and toward deeper justice through deeper understanding."
+> "Neddism can be seen as a compass pointing toward greater liberty through greater responsibility, stronger community through stronger individuals, and deeper justice through deeper understanding."

 ---